-So you're new to rolling?
-Let’s lay out a few things before we begin the process of explaining how to roll.
+So, you're new to rolling?
+It's a whole different ball game compared to smoking out of a water pipe!
+Let’s lay out a few things before we begin the process of explaining how to hand roll a perfect joint.

 When it comes to rolling you have a variety of papers to choose from - hemp, rice, flax, bleached, unbleached, organic, non organic...
 Some papers are even a mixture of hemp and flax or rice and flax.
 Most papers have a gum seal, made from arabic gum, that is licked and stuck to keep the paper rolled.

 Hemp paper is made out of a certain strain of hemp.
 Hemp is a tall woody plant that can be grown in almost any climate.
 Just like other plants, there are certain hemp plants that help fulfil all sorts of purposes, and the hemp used to make rolling papers produces more fibre.